isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/expert-sessions/baselines-dec22.md

+---
+title: Manage content using baselines
+description: Learn how to use baselines to manage your content effectively.
+---
 # Manage content using baselines

 Version management in AEM Guides is done using a baseline that allows you to create a version of your topics and assets, which can then be used for publishing or translation.